-- 21. Picture frame with picture or mirror (fabric frame, plastic, needlepoint mesh, etc.), ready to hang

-- 22. Pillow cover
+22. Pillow cover

-- 23. Pillowcases (set of 2)

-- 24. Pillows for the home

-- 25. Place mats (2 to 4) or runner for the dining table (simple)

-- 26. Quillow

-- 27. Quilt new, tied

-- 28. Quilt, pieced

-- 29. Quilted items-new

-- 30. Refinished item using fabric
+- 29. Quilted items-new - 30.
+Refinished item using fabric

-- 31. Refinished small accessory for a room
+- 31. Refinished small accessory for a

 - 32. Silk floral arrangement for a buffet, etc.

 - 33. Small, refinished item

 - 34. Table include a 3X5 card identifying the meal the table arrangement is set for.
-Exhibitor to show a complete table setting for any occasion, this will include centerpiece, tablecloth, napkin, glass, goblet or coffee cup with saucer, plate, and no silverware.
+The exhibitor to show a complete table setting for any occasion, this will include centerpiece, tablecloth, napkin, glass, goblet or coffee cup with saucer, plate, & no silverware.
 The exhibitor will bring his/her own card table (36X36).
 Fair officials will take every precaution to guard your table but cannot be responsible for public breakage.

 - 35. Tatting, any item

 - 36. Wall hanging

 - 37. Weaving, any item

-Open Class Knitting and Crocheting - Department 270
+Open Class Knitting & Crocheting - Department 270